Skip to Main Content

 Reference List displays a summary of references depending on the selection in the left panel.

-• If you click All References, it shows every reference.
+• If you select All References, it shows every reference.

-• If you click a Group, it shows only the references in that group.
+• If you select a Group, it shows only the references in that group.

 • Each reference appears in a row with key fields like author, year, title, and journal.

-• You can sort, select, and double-click a reference here to view or edit it.
+• You can sort and select a reference here to view or edit it.

 Right panel